-The Certified Medication Aide class teaches students the basic techniques and safety procedures for medication administration.
+The Certified Medication Aide course teaches students the basic techniques and safety procedures for medication administration.
 Medication Aides assist residents with medications, and students will learn the classifications and side effects of drugs used in an elder care setting.
 This course is intended to prepare students to safely perform the standard duties of a Medication Aide within Kansas licensed adult care homes.
 The class consists of 75 Clock Hours of training.
 50 Clock Hours are dedicated to online/book learning (didactic portion) and 25 Clock Hours are lab/clinical.

 You must be 18 years old to take the CMA Exam and already be a licensed Certified Nurse Aide (CNA) to qualify for Medication Aide training.
 Adding Med Aide training is a great way to boost your employment options, and to earn a higher salary.

 We Care Online reserves the right to cancel this course if the minimum number of student do not register.

 KDADS pre-requisite for this class is a current Certified Nurse Aide Certificate and Reading Requirement.
 You must also be 18 years old to take the CMA state exam.

 Student must supply the Reading Requirement before class begins.

 Medication Aides can expect to make between $20,000 and $30,000 a year, depending on location and demand.